TylerTemp/SaintsField/README.md

     *   `"Assets/Editor Default Resources/"`  (You can override things here, or put your own icons)
     *   `"Assets/Editor Default Resources/SaintsField/"`  (again for override)
-    *   `"Assets/SaintsField/Editor/Editor Default Resources/SaintsField/"` (this is most likely to be when install using `unitypackage`)
+    *   `"Assets/SaintsField/Editor/Editor Default Resources/SaintsField/"` (this is most likely to be when installed using `unitypackage`)
-    *   `"Packages/today.comes.saintsfield/Editor/Editor Default Resources/SaintsField/"` (this is most likely to be when install using `upm`)
+    *   `"Packages/today.comes.saintsfield/Editor/Editor Default Resources/SaintsField/"` (this is most likely to be when installed using `upm`)

     for `color` it supports:

     *   `Clear`, `White`, `Black`, `Gray`, `Red`, `Pink`, `Orange`, `Yellow`, `Green`, `Blue`, `Indigo`, `Violet`
-    *   html color which supported by `ColorUtility.TryParseHtmlString`, like `#RRGGBB`, `#RRGGBBAA`, `#RGB`, `#RGBA`
+    *   html color which is supported by [`ColorUtility.TryParseHtmlString`](https://docs.unity3d.com/ScriptReference/ColorUtility.TryParseHtmlString.html), like `#RRGGBB`, `#RRGGBBAA`, `#RGB`, `#RGBA`

 *   `bool isCallback=false`

-    if true, the `richTextXml` will be interpreted as a property / callback function, and the string value / the returned string value (tag supported) will be used as the label content
+    if true, the `richTextXml` will be interpreted as a property/callback function, and the string value / the returned string value (tag supported) will be used as the label content

 *   AllowMultiple: No. A field can only have one `RichLabel`